Provincial and regional restrictions

 Protecting long-term care residents

-All visitors must show proof of full vaccination before visiting a long-term care or seniors' assisted-living facility.
-The easiest way to show proof of vaccination is using your BC Vaccine Card.
+All visitors must show proof of vaccination before visiting a long-term care or seniors' assisted-living facility.

-Safety precautions like visitor health screening, hand hygiene and physical distancing will continue.
+Safety precautions like hand hygiene and physical distancing will continue.

 When to wear a mask at long-term care facilities